btorresgil/reveal.js-parcel/README.md

 ## Getting started

-Installation steps are similar to the Reveal.js Full Install steps.
+Installation steps are similar to the [Reveal.js Full Install steps](https://github.com/hakimel/reveal.js#full-setup).

 Step 1.
 Install [Node.js](https://nodejs.org) (4.0.0 or later)

 > I recommend to use [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) to install Node.js.

-2. Clone this repository to your computer
+Step 2.
+Clone this repository to your computer

     $ git clone https://github.com/btorresgil/reveal.js-parcel.git MySlideDeck

-3. Navigate to the new folder containing your slides
+Step 3.
+Navigate to the new folder containing your slides

-    cd MySlideDeck
+    $ cd MySlideDeck

-4. Install dependencies
+Step 4.
+Install dependencies

-    npm install
+    $ npm install

-5. Serve the presentation and monitor source files for changes
+Step 5.
+Serve the presentation and monitor source files for changes

-    npm start
+    $ npm start

-6. Open http://localhost:1234 to view your presentation
+Step 6.
+Open http://localhost:1234 to view your presentation

 > You can change the port by using `npm start -- --port=1235`

 ## Folder structure

-- **index.html** Just like the index.html from Reveal.js, but simpler because the Javascript moved out
+- **index.html** Just like the index.html from Reveal.js, but simpler because the Javascript moved out.
-- **src/** Javascript goes here.
+- **src/** Your javascript goes here.
 Also TypeScript, React, Vue, if you so choose.
 - **src/reveal-config.js** All the initial setup and configuration for Reveal.js.
 Feel free to customize.

 ## Plugins